5106 Whitman Way, Carlsbad, CA 92008

 Additional Benefits – wherever possible “nice to have” features such as touchscreens, solid state drives (SSDs), independent graphics cards, etc. bring extra value to these budget offerings

-This is a superb laptop which contains a solid processor, a separate (not-integrated) graphics card, a solid 8MB of RAM, a webcam and an HDMI port.
+This is a superb laptop and our personal fave.
+It contains a solid processor, a separate (not-integrated) graphics card, a solid 8MB of RAM, a webcam and an HDMI port.

-That’s more than enough to run any of our favorite digital audio workstations and a fair few plugins to spare and it’s also touchscreen!
+That’s more than enough to run any of our favorite digital audio workstations and a whack of plugins to spare and it’s also touchscreen!

 1. There’s a big hard drive